Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Results

 \subsection{BH$_3$}

-In this section, we compare our calculated Rabi splitting for BH\revc{$_3$} with the QED-FCI results \cite{vu2024cavity}.
-The QED-FCI approach determines the Rabi splitting by directly calculating the energy difference between upper and lower polariton states through diagonalization.
-In our approach\revc{,} this route is not feasible; we instead compute the absorption spectrum and extract the Rabi splitting from the peak positions of the upper and lower polaritons.
-Our TDDFT time\revc{-}propagation approach calculates the absorption spectrum by subjecting the system to a brief light pulse (delta kick) and then evolving the time-dependent Kohn\revc{--}Sham equations to monitor how the electronic density changes over time.
-From this time-dependent polarization response, we obtain the dipole strength function or frequency-dependent polarizability.
-The absorption spectrum is generated by Fourier transforming this response, where the imaginary component of the dielectric function corresponds directly to optical absorption.
+In this section, we compare our calculated Rabi splitting for BH$_3$ with QED-FCI results from Ref.~\cite{vu2024cavity}.
+While the QED-FCI approach determines the Rabi splitting by directly diagonalizing the Hamiltonian to obtain the energy separation between upper and lower polariton states, our methodology employs an alternative strategy.
+We compute the absorption spectrum via real-time propagation and extract the Rabi splitting from the spectral positions of the polaritonic peaks.

+Our TDDFT time-propagation approach evaluates the absorption spectrum by applying a brief delta-function electric field pulse to the ground-state system, then propagating the time-dependent Kohn--Sham equations to track the subsequent evolution of the electronic density.
+The time-dependent induced dipole moment is recorded throughout the propagation, from which we obtain the frequency-dependent polarizability through Fourier transformation.
+The absorption spectrum is then derived from the imaginary component of the polarizability, which corresponds directly to the optical absorption cross-section.
+The Rabi splitting is identified as the frequency separation between the upper and lower polariton peaks in this spectrum.

-The cavity-free case exhibits an excitation peak at \revc{$0.4732$ a.u.} (see Fig. \ref{fig:4}), which closely matches the molecule's third singlet excited state reported by Vu et al.~(2024) \cite{vu2024cavity}.
-Initially, we couple the molecule to the \revc{$\ket{0}$} Fock\revc{ }state.
-Although this configuration lacks light\revc{--}matter coupling, the excitation peak energy increases due to the positive diamagnetic term, as demonstrated in Fig.~\ref{fig:4}.
+The cavity-free case exhibits an excitation peak at {$0.4732$ a.u.} (see Fig. \ref{fig:4}), which closely matches the molecule's third singlet excited state reported by Vu et al.~(2024) \cite{vu2024cavity}.
+Initially, we couple the molecule to the {$\ket{0}$} Fock-state.
+Although this configuration lacks light{--}matter coupling, the excitation peak energy increases due to the positive diamagnetic term, as demonstrated in Fig.~\ref{fig:4}.
 To determine the upper and lower peak positions, we set the cavity frequency $\omega$ equal to $E/\hbar$, where $E$ represents the absorption peak energy (middle curve in Fig.~\ref{fig:4}).
 Since the diamagnetic term causes the peak position to shift with varying $\lambda$, we correspondingly adjust $\omega$ in our calculations.
-When light\revc{--}matter coupling is introduced, the single absorption peak splits into two distinct peaks.
+When light{--}matter coupling is introduced, the single absorption peak splits into two distinct peaks.
 The energies of these split peaks define the upper and lower polaritons.

 Fig.~\ref{fig:4} illustrates the $\lambda$ dependence beginning at $\lambda = 0.015$.
 Below this threshold value, peak splitting is not observed.
 This limitation arises because QED-TDDFT-TP produces absorption spectra with peaks of finite width, causing overlap at small $\lambda$ values.
 While extending the propagation time could potentially resolve this issue, such calculations would be computationally impractical.
 As anticipated, the upper polariton energy increases with $\lambda$.
 However, the lower polariton energy exhibits minimal variation.
 This behavior occurs because the peak frequencies shift upward with increasing $\lambda$, creating the appearance that $E_{LP}$ remains constant.
 To provide a clearer visualization, the right panel of Fig.~\ref{fig:4} shows the polariton energies after removing the diamagnetic contribution (by subtracting the middle curve from both the upper and lower curves).
 With this adjustment, both upper and lower polaritonic energies display the expected $\lambda$-dependent behavior.